chamot1111/replayforge/README.md

 - Retrieves requests from the relay server
 - Can operate in database mode or forward requests to a target host
 - Provides a simple HTTP API for querying stored requests
+- Supports custom lua processing
 - Supports basic authentication for secure access

 ## Setup and Configuration

-Configure each component using command-line flags or configuration files.
+Configure each component using configuration files.
 Refer to the usage section of each component for details.

 ## Usage